 Acknowledgements.
-We thank the two anonymous reviewers as well as the editor, Olivier Talagrand, for their very useful comments and suggestions, which helped improve this manuscript.
+We thank Jeffrey Anderson and an anonymous reviewer, as well as the editor, Olivier Talagrand, for their very useful comments and suggestions, which greatly helped improve the manuscript.
 The research leading to these results has received funding from the European Research Council within the framework of the SP2-Ideas Program ERC-2013-CoG, under ERC grant agreement 617588.
 Calculations were performed using HPC resources from GENCI-IDRIS (grant 2016-047243).
-The contribution of Alexandre Fournier is IPGP contribution number XXX.
+The contribution of Alexandre Fournier is IPGP contribution number 3910.